Sma1033/adt_with_a2md/README.md

 ###  materials provided in this page: <br />

-- `penalty search`_: A script to search penalty P for a given audio pair
+- penalty search: A script to obtain penalty value for a given audio pair.